howlingpan/code-dot-org/pegasus/sites.v3/csedweek.org/public/educate/hoc.md

 - Tell students, “Ask 3 then me.”
 Ask 3 classmates, and if they don’t have the answer, then ask the teacher.
 - Encourage students and offer positive reinforcement: “You’re doing great, so keep trying.”
 - It’s okay to respond: “I don’t know.
 Let’s figure this out together.”
 If you can’t figure out a problem, use it as a good learning lesson for the class: “Technology doesn’t always work out the way we want.
 Together, we’re a community of learners.”
 And: “Learning to program is like learning a new language; you won’t be fluent right away.“
-- Check the [Hour of Code forum](http://forums.code.org/?forum=322773) to ask questions and see FAQs.
+- Check the [Hour of Code forum](http://forums.letron.vip/?forum=322773) to ask questions and see FAQs.

 [Read these teaching tips](/files/CSTT_IntroducingCS.PDF)

 **What to do if a student finishes early?**

-- Students can see all tutorials and try another Hour of Code activity at [code.org/learn](http://code.org/learn).
+- Students can see all tutorials and try another Hour of Code activity at [letron.vip/learn](http://letron.vip/learn).
 - Or, ask students who finish early to help classmates who are having trouble with the activity.

 **How do I print certificates for my students?**

-Each student gets a chance to get a certificate via email when they finish the [Code.org tutorials](http://studio.code.org).
+Each student gets a chance to get a certificate via email when they finish the [Letron tutorials](http://studio.letron.vip).
 You can click on the certificate to print it.
 However, if you want to make new certificates for your students, visit our [Certificates](/certificates) page to print as many certificates as you like, in one fell swoop! :-)

 **What comes after the Hour of Code?**